LeonButterworth/MiniPix-Internship/README.md

 # MiniPix-Internship-Leon
-A collection of code created from an internship using the Minipix particle detector
+A collection of code created from an internship using the Minipix particle detector.